turnitin/perl-coding-exercise/README.md

 __2.__ Runtime

 Your solution must be runnable via Docker.
-There's a starter `docker-compose.yml` file in this directory you can use to run your solution with a Postgres database and Redis key/value store.
-When we run your application we'll check out your git repository and run `docker-compose up` and expect it to run.
+There's a starter [`docker-compose.yml`](docker-compose.yml) file in this directory you can use to run your solution with a Postgres database and Redis key/value store.
+When we run your application, we'll check out your GitHub repository and run `docker-compose up` and expect it to run.
+If you're familiar with Docker and Docker Compose, you're welcome to change the [`docker-compose.yml`](docker-compose.yml) and/or [`Dockerfile`](Dockerfile), but you will not need to change those files to complete this exercise.

 Note that your solution does not have to use either Postgres or Redis to store its state -- we'll restart your service every time we check its output.
-If you'd like to use a persistent store for state you should use one of those two.
+However, if you'd like to use a persistent store for state, you should use one of those two options.

 If you use CPAN modules, you should use a `cpanfile` to declare them.
 There is a starter [`cpanfile`](app/cpanfile) in the `app` directory, and the `Dockerfile` uses `cpanm` to install the modules listed in that file.
-When we run `docker-compose up --build` the container for your service will be built and ready to go.
+When you run `docker-compose up --build`, the container for your service will be built and ready to go, including installing all module dependencies from CPAN.
+If and when you change your `cpanfile`, you will need to re-run `docker-compose up --build` to install any new modules that you've defined.

 If you use a Postgres database, there is a starter [`app.sql`](sql/app.sql) file in the `sql` directory.
 Modify this to set up your desired database schema.
-To recreate the database you will need to reload and refresh the Docker volumes with `docker-compose up -V`
+To recreate the database you will need to reload and refresh the Docker volumes with `docker-compose up -V`.

-If you use a Redis cache, you can wipe / recreate the cache with `docker-compose up -V`, similarly to the DB schema.
+If you use a Redis cache, you can wipe / recreate the cache with `docker-compose up -V`, similarly to the database schema.

 If you need to change the command that is used at start up (currently `CMD [ "perl", "app.pl" ]`), change the `CMD` that is used by the [`Dockerfile`](Dockerfile).

-The example hello world app in this repo uses `Mojolicious`, please feel free to use whatever framework / approach you like.
-The example is also in a single `.pl` file, please feel free to restructure the application to whatever structure you feel is appropriate.
-If you start with the example, then once you start things up you will be able to hit the test `GET /` endpoint at [http://localhost:8080](http://localhost:8080) and see "Hello, World!".
+The example hello world app in this repository uses [Mojolicious](https://docs.mojolicious.org/Mojolicious/Guides/Tutorial), but please feel free to use whatever framework / approach you'd like.
+The example is in a single [`app.pl`](app/app.pl) file, but you're welcome to restructure the application however you feel is appropriate.
+If you use the example, then once you start things up with `docker-compose up` you will be able to hit the test `GET /` endpoint at [http://localhost:8080](http://localhost:8080) and see "Hello, World!".
+**Remember that every time you change the Perl code, you will need to re-run `docker-compose up` for it to refresh your changes.**

-__5.__ Testing
+__3.__ Testing

 Unit tests are encouraged but not required; we'll understand if you spend your time on the solution rather than the tests.
 (Especially because we provide a